Reflections & Reminders

 On the Day of Judgment, every person will stand before Allah alone.
 No wealth, no status, no family, and no helper will accompany him.
 The only thing that will matter is what he sent forward for himself from his time in this world.

-Allah says: "And you have come to Us alone as We created you the first time, and you have left whatever We bestowed upon you behind you."
-(Surah al-An'am: 94)
+"[It will be said to them], 'And you have certainly come to Us alone as We created you the first time, and you have left whatever We bestowed upon you behind you.'"

 Every possession accumulated in this life — every house, every dollar, every car, every investment — will be left behind.
 The only currency that transfers to the next life is righteous action.